 History and Philosophy of Science | Y9, Y10, Y11 | Autumn, Spring

-An understanding of the innovative nature of science and appreciating how creative ideas can solve real-world issues will be the rewards for boys during History and Philosophy of Science.
+An understanding of the innovative nature of science and appreciating how creative ideas can solve real-world issues will be the rewards for pupils during History and Philosophy of Science.

 iDEA (Inspiring Digital Enterprise Award) | Y11, L6, U6 | Autumn, Spring

-The sense of being a better digital citizen and understanding how strong digital skills can be used both in school and in the workplace will be the rewards for boys during iDEA.
+The sense of being a better digital citizen and understanding how strong digital skills can be used both in school and in the workplace will be the rewards for students during iDEA.